questionmark/qm-oap-docs/htmldocs/_sources/deliveryodata/feeds.txt

 ..  od:feed::   AssessmentSnapshots AssessmentSnapshot

+    :method GET: reading snapshot entities
+    :method POST: creating snapshot entities
+    :method PATCH: some properties may be updated, see entity for details
+    :filter ID: primary key
+    :filter AssessmentID: the assessment used to create the snapshot

     The AssessmentSnapshots feed contains information about snapshots of assessments.
 Snapshots are versions of an assessment that have fixed any randomisation, such as which questions are picked and the